-- To use suction, ensure that both the Suction and Gas Supply ON/OFF switches are ON. - Set blender to 21% and consider increasing depending on clinical status. - Set the top flow meter to 10 L. - The bottom flow meter is for use with nasal cannula.
+- Turn Gas Supply switch on.
+Down is ON. - Set blender to 21% and consider increasing depending on clinical status. - Set the top flow meter to 10 L. - The bottom flow meter is for use with nasal cannula.

 - · Occlude both the mask and the hole. - Set the PIP: Turn the knob labeled Airway Pressure Relief until the arrow on the dial points to 20.